PandasThumb/pandasthumb.github.io/_posts/2024/2024-04-22-unlikely-allies.md

 3. Of course, evolutionary science does not consist of a single theory, but of numerous theories interacting.
 The Pope was aware of this, and spelled it out later in his message.

-4. As also illustrated by their treatment of Dennis Lamoureux’s position in the same Section.
+4. As also illustrated by their treatment of Denis Lamoureux’s position in the same Section.

 5. Allchin, Douglas.
 2013.
 “Sacred Bovines.” <i>The American Biology Teacher</i> 75(2) : 144-147. https://doi.org/10.1525/abt.2013.75.2.16